 Section 2.
 Regulations to be Complied by the Editorial Board

 Article 9.
-Responsibility
+Terms and Responsibility

 The Editorial Board has full responsibility in determining the publications of submitted manuscripts, and must respect the author’s character and independence as scholars.